Bandgap widening by disorder in rainbow metamaterials

-In each subfigure, the thick black line represents the transmissibility for the arrangement shown in the corresponding inset; all the configurations feature 10 resonators of each type---T, M1, M2, M3, M4, M5 denoted by the color coding introduced in Fig.~\ref{fig:setup}.
-The results for two graded architectures with different gradient patterns (Figs.~\ref{fig:bgap}a-b) clearly highlight a widening of the bandgap with respect to their monochromatic counterparts.
-In both cases, the total bandgap spans the frequency interval encompassing the individual gaps of three monochromatic configurations.
-This result is a manifestation of the rainbow trapping effect~\cite{Kroedel_EML_2015, Zhao_SCIREP_2015, Cardella_SMS_2016}.
-Interestingly, we observe that the configuration in Fig.~\ref{fig:bgap}a, named graded A, produces a wider and deeper gap than the one in Fig.~\ref{fig:bgap}b, labeled graded B, suggesting that the performance of graded architectures is influenced by the period of the spatial arrangement.
-The transmissibility of a representative spatially-disordered arrangement (MATLAB-generated) is shown in Fig.~\ref{fig:bgap}c.
+In each subfigure, the thick black line represents the transmissibility for the arrangement shown in the corresponding inset; all the configurations feature 10 resonators of each type---T, M1, M2, M3, M4, M5 denoted by the color coding introduced in Fig.~\ref{fig:setup}. {The results for two graded architectures with different gradient patterns (the pattern in Fig.~\ref{fig:bgap}a, called graded A, and the one in Fig.~\ref{fig:bgap}b, labeled graded B) clearly highlight a widening of the bandgap with respect to their monochromatic counterparts.} In both cases, the total bandgap spans the frequency interval encompassing the individual gaps of three monochromatic configurations.
+This result is a manifestation of the rainbow trapping effect~\cite{Kroedel_EML_2015, Zhao_SCIREP_2015, Cardella_SMS_2016}. {Interestingly, we observe that the graded A configuration produces a wider and deeper gap than the graded B one, suggesting that the performance of graded architectures is influenced by the period of the spatial arrangement.} The transmissibility of a representative spatially-disordered arrangement (MATLAB-generated) is shown in Fig.~\ref{fig:bgap}c.
 The most distinctive morphological difference brought about by randomization is that the bandgap is wider than its graded and homogeneous counterparts---stretching here over the frequency interval spanned by five individual bandgaps.
 The reliability of this observation is confirmed by averaging three random realizations (Fig.~\ref{fig:bgap}d, black line).
 These experimental results (later corroborated by numerical results) lead to the conclusion that randomization causes attenuation over a wider frequency range, but this comes at the expense of the attenuation amplitude, which decreases with respect to the graded case.
-A similar effect is well documented in non-resonant disordered periodic systems\cite{Lin_AMR_1996}.
+A similar effect is well documented in non-resonant disordered systems\cite{Lin_AMR_1996}.